deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

 # Getting started

-*Check the [GitHub repository](https://github.com/BiBiServ/bibigrid/tree/development) for detailed information about BiBiGrid.
-For the cloud workshop in Bielefeld (8.3.2018): Be sure that you are on the development branch.*
+*Check the [GitHub repository](https://github.com/BiBiServ/bibigrid/tree/development) for detailed information about BiBiGrid.*

 BiBiGrid is an open source tool hosted at github  for an easy cluster setup inside a cloud environment.
 BiBigrid is operating system  and cloud provider independend, there exist currently backend implementations for Amazon (AWS), Google (Google Compute), Microsoft (Azure) and Openstack.
 It provides a HPC like environment providing a shared FS between all nodes and Grid Batch Scheduler.